Skip to content

 Location, location, location

-The 12 square miles of rolling hills, fields, woodlands, and wetlands that comprise what is now Wallace Township were settled by Europeans in the 1600s on land that for centuries had been home to the Lenni Lenape people.
+The 12 square miles of rolling hills, fields, woodlands, and wetlands that compose what is now Wallace Township were settled by Europeans in the 1600s on land that for centuries had been home to the Lenni Lenape people.
 The township was created in 1852 and grew slowly until the Pennsylvania Turnpike’s expansion from Carlisle to Valley Forge opened in 1950.

-Between 1950 and 1990, Wallace Township’s population tripled, from 771 to 2541, and rose from 3,240 in 2000 to 3,711 in 2020, according to the US Census.
+Between 1950 and 1990, Wallace Township’s population tripled, from 771 to 2541, and rose from 3,240 in 2000 to 3,711 in 2020, according to the U.S. Census.

 Since 2020 several large residential developments, including The Estates at Stonecliff and The Trails at Marsh Creek, have been approved, are under construction, or have been proposed for land along what has traditionally been a rural stretch of Devereux Road.